EtienneAb3d/cAImanPG/README.md

 ## Description

-This is a Python application that simulates an interaction between a client (human) and a technical support system made up of two collaborative AI agents:
+This is a Python application that simulates an interaction between a client (human) and a technical support system made up of multiple collaborative AI agents:
 - the client **Support** agent is dedicated to a polite communication using very easy to understand explanations.
-This agent is analyzing the client request to identify possible technical problems he encounters with his computer that can be mixed with not technical contents.
+This agent is analyzing the client request to identify possible problems he encounters.
+For each problem or explicite question, it identifies a possible known Expert on the related subject, and sends a question to this Expert.
+If no known expert if identified, it may build a short answer for its own.
 It also extracts some informations like the client name.
-For each technical problem it sends a request to the second agent to get a procedure to solve the problem.
-- the **Expert** agent is analyzing the request from the first agent to identify a possible known question listed in a FAQ.
+- the **Computer Expert** agent is analyzing the request from the first agent to identify a possible known question listed in a FAQ.
 If a known question is identified, it provides with the known procedure to solve the problem.
+- the **Cooking Expert** agent is analyzing the request from the first agent to suggest a recipe, may be a new created one, and suggest a wine with it.

 # Install dependencies
 ```